TheJDen/decrypto-ai-research/README.md

 ## notebooks/word2vec/word2vec_supervised_guesser.ipynb
 Explore more traditional approach to Guesser using neural nets.
-Has demoonstrated that game-ification may inspire attention-based architecture!
+Has demonstrated that game-ification may inspire attention-based architecture!

 ## notebooks/alternative_guessers.ipynb
-Other guessing algorithms I considered that used COmpetitive Programming techniques like Recursive Backtracking, Dynamic Programming, and enumerating bitsets
+Other guessing algorithms I considered that used Competitive Programming techniques like Recursive Backtracking, Dynamic Programming, and enumerating bitsets